-- 1) Students will be able to understand, appreciate, and use a critical approach to biblical studies. - 2) Students will be able to understand the historical development of Christian doctrine and to incorporate its ongoing significance for the ministry of the church and Christian ethical life. - 3) Students will gain insight and skills in the practice of ministry within particular cultural context. - 4) Students will complete a thesis or project proposal that deminstrates the development of a methodology, bibliography, and the use of critical research skills. - 5) Students will complete a thesis or project that demonstrates the integration of academic study, theological reflection and praxis.
+- 1) Students will be able to understand, appreciate, and use a critical approach to biblical studies. - 2) Students will be able to understand the historical development of Christian doctrine and to incorporate its ongoing significance for the Christian ethical life. - 3) Students will gain insight and skills in the practice of faith within particular cultural context. - 4) Students will complete a thesis or project proposal that deminstrates the development of a methodology, bibliography, and the use of critical research skills. - 5) Students will complete a thesis or project that demonstrates the integration of academic study, theological reflection and praxis.